-The ‘hands clasped in front’ body language gesture is displayed in three main ways.
-Clasped hands in front of the face, on a desk or a lap and, while standing, over the lower abdomen.
+The ‘hands clasped in front’ body language gesture is displayed in three major ways.
+Clasped hands in front of the face, hands clasped on a desk or a lap, and, whilst standing, hands clasped over the lower abdomen.

-People assume this gesture when they fail to convince the other person.
-Also, they are anxious about what they saying or hearing.
-While talking to them, you should try moving the conversation in a different direction or ask questions.
-This way you can at least break the negative attitude of the person, if it’s present.
+People often assume this gesture when they cannot convince the other person.
+Also, when they are anxious about what they’re saying or hearing.
+When you’re talking to them, try moving the conversation in a different direction, or ask questions.

 Body language of clasping hands below the belt

-Those who feel vulnerable in a situation, but are required to display confidence, and show respect may clasp their hands over their crotch or lower abdomen.
+Those who feel vulnerable in a situation but are expected to show confidence and respect may clasp their hands over their crotch or lower abdomen.

 By covering up the crotch or the lower abdomen, the person feels secure and confident.
-This is why this gesture is commonly confused with confidence.
-Confidence is the product of this gesture, not the cause.
+Therefore, people commonly confuse this gesture with confidence.
+Confidence may be the product of this gesture, but it’s definitely not the cause.

-Football players display this gesture when they are listening to their national anthem in order to pay their respects to the anthem as they feel a bit vulnerable with thousands of eyes on them.
+For instance, football players display this gesture when they’re listening to their national anthem to pay their respects to the anthem.
+Inside, they might feel vulnerable, given there are thousands of eyes on them.

-This gesture is also commonly observed when leaders and politicians meet and stand to pose for the photographs.
-You might also see this gesture when a priest delivers a sermon or any other social meeting that is presided over by an authoritative figure.
+This gesture is also commonly observed when leaders and politicians meet and stand to pose for photographs.
+You might also see this gesture when a priest delivers a sermon or any other social meeting, presided over by an authoritative figure.

-Think of a headmaster inspecting the school premises, a policeman patrolling the beat and superiors giving instructions to subordinates.
+Think of a headmaster inspecting school premises, a policeman patrolling the beat, and superiors giving instructions to subordinates.
 They often clasp their hands behind their backs.
-Authoritative figures, in general, display their authority using this gesture.
+Authoritative figures display their authority using this gesture.

 This gesture communicates the message, “I feel confident and secure.
 I’m in charge of the affairs here.
-I’m the boss”.
+I am the boss”.

-The person exposes his full-frontal portion of the body, not feeling any need to protect the throat, vital organs and the crotch.
+The person exposes his full-frontal portion of the body without needing to protect the throat, vital organs, and the crotch.
 In evolutionary terms, the person has no fear of attack from the front and is, therefore, displaying a fearless and superior attitude.

 Clasping the wrist/arm behind the back

-This is again a self-restraint gesture, done in a situation where the person tries to hold back a negative reaction.
-By clasping the wrist or arm behind the back, the person obtains some degree of self-control.
+This is again a self-restraint gesture, done when a person tries to hold back a negative reaction.
+By clasping the wrist or arm behind the back, they achieve some degree of self-control.
 It is as if the gripping hand is preventing the other hand from striking out.

-In other words, it is an arm-cross defensive gesture but behind the back.
-The higher the person clasps his other arm, the more negative he is feeling.
+In other words, it is an arm-cross defensive gesture, but behind the back.
+The higher the person clasps his other arm, the more negative they’re feeling.

-The boss who was already present on the scene may feel a bit threatened and his superior position might be challenged.
-So he may start holding the wrist behind his back and not his hand.
+The boss, who was already present on the scene, may feel threatened, which might challenge his superior position.
+So he may start holding the wrist behind his back, not his hand.